Grading the education system: does it truly make the grade?

 Education for empowerment

 In my view, he epitomizes what embracing education for empowerment should mean to us.
 Surely he did not got to school for a job, a certificate, fame or any other reason other than empowerment.
-The man just wanted to be able to read the Bible.
+The man just wanted to be able to read the Bible he says.
 And at 84, he also had dreams of being a veterinarian.

 Education (empowerment) should transcend school and work to life.
 It’s not a sprint-it’s a marathon; it’s not an event-it’s a journey.